RetroShare/rssocialnet/README.txt

 	- install packages
 			> sudo apt-get install witty-dev libwt-dev

-	In the later, assume that the RSWapp Plugin code is in ~/Code/RSWapp/
+	In the later, assume that the RSWapp Plugin code is in ~/Code/retroshare/trunk/plugins/RSWebUI/ This is required to get the retroshare_plugin.pri file in ../common/

 	- compilation
-			> cd ~/Code/RSWapp/
+			> cd ~/Code/retroshare/trunk/plugins/RSWebUI/
 			> qmake CONFIG=debug
 			> make